jasonwoodard/rustbelt/docs/atlas/atlas-user-guide.md

 - `--trace-out PATH` writes a combined trace for whichever scoring stages ran.
 Priors, posteriors, and blend rows are included by default.
 - Toggle specific stages with `--no-include-prior-trace`, `--no-include-posterior-trace`, or `--no-include-blend-trace` when you only need a subset (for example, blend-only QA dumps).
 - Choose the combined trace format with `--trace-format {jsonl,csv}`.
 The flag controls the serializer regardless of filename suffix.
-- `--posterior-trace PATH` emits posterior-only diagnostics, and `--posterior-trace-format {jsonl,csv}` controls that file separately (default CSV).
+- `--posterior-trace PATH` emits posterior-only traces (`.csv` by default, switchable via `--posterior-trace-format {jsonl,csv}`) and writes the `atlas-diagnostics-v0.2.{json,html,parquet}` sidecars in the same directory.
 Posterior rows are still included in the combined trace unless you disable them with `--no-include-posterior-trace`.

 ---